Jury's Pearl Camellia

 - OverviewLight Needs:Partial shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Reaches 6 to 8 ft. tall and wide in 10 years; slightly larger with age.

-- CareCare InformationProvide well-drained soil, rich in organic matter.
+- CareCare InformationProvide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
-Feed with an acid fertilizer after bloom.Pruning time: winter, after flowering.Light Needs:Partial shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.
+Feed with an acid fertilizer after flowering.Pruning time: winter, after flowering.Light Needs:Partial shade to partial sunWatering Needs:Water regularly, when top 3 in. of soil is dry.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 Camellia japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 Jury's Pearl is from the renown Jury breeding program in New Zealand and is a Mark Jury hybrid (C. pitardii x Tomorrow).Lore:The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 Jury's Pearl originated at Jury's Nursery in North Taranaki, New Zealand.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.